 Hazmat Response "Common Incidents" section will give you helpful hints for some of those incidents that are common, but not necessarily frequent, and assist the user in working the incident.

-This is great for any First Responder or initial responder so they know exactly what they may be dealing with.
+This is great for any First Responder or Hazmat Team member for quick reference of what they may be dealing with.
 Full color placards with detailed explanation of each.
+New ~> GHS Section